Bayer-Group/pado/docs/source/installation.rst

 Installation
 ============

 There's multiple ways to install `pado`.
-We offer pypi packages and will soon provide conda packages too.
-Right now the easiest way to help develop is to setup your environment via conda.
+We will soon offer pypi packages and will soon provide conda packages too.
+Right now the easiest way to help develop is to setup your as described below:

 Install pado's dev environment